tim-day-387/monte-carlo-python/README.md

 ```
 This images shows the results of 1,000,000 games of Monster, again with
 only Grab And Duck players.
 The win rate is, understandably, about 1/3.
 The execution time was about 12.5 minutes.
-Both Cython and multipro-
+Both Cython and multiprocessing
-cessing allow for a small amount of compute resources (the computer used is
+allow for a small amount of compute resources (the computer used is
 seven or so years old) to go very far.